jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > * Sending the finished design to the client seemed to be a positive thing.
 Maybe this is a kind of closure point—“I finished the design!”
 > * …however, waiting for the final acceptance is again negative, though usually only in the beginning (the participant projected this—the dotted line is assumed, since at the point of the research session, the design was just send a day ago or so.)
 >
-> I wrote such annotations for all mood-graph-diagrams from the different participants in the reserach project.
+> I wrote such annotations for all mood-graph-diagrams from the different participants in the research project.
 >

 ----------